 When comparing Microsoft XNA Game Studio vs GDevApp, the Slant community recommends GDevApp for most people.
 In the question“What are the best 2D game engines?”
-GDevApp is ranked 75th while Microsoft XNA Game Studio is ranked 85th.
+GDevApp is ranked 78th while Microsoft XNA Game Studio is ranked 90th.
+The most important reason people chose GDevApp is:

 Ranked in these QuestionsQuestion Ranking